From idea to transfer

 Mode I Energy release rate G

 Here, the legs of the test specimen created by the crack in the plane of the laminate are pulled further apart by means of glued-on hinges over the traverse path.
 A moving camera visually tracks the crack progress in the laminate.
-The camera recording is then synchronized with the recorded force-displacement curve and the energy release rate G is determined.
-The standard to be used for this is ISO 15024: 2001-12: Fiber-reinforced plastics - Determination of mode I, interlaminar fracture toughness, GIC, for unidirectionally reinforced materials.
+The camera recording is then synchronised with the recorded force-displacement curve and the energy release rate G is determined.
+The standard to be used for this is ISO 15024: 2001-12: Fibre-reinforced plastics – Determination of mode I, interlaminar fracture toughness, GIC, for unidirectionally reinforced materials.

 Based on an inquiry about the biodegradability of textiles in an aqueous medium, a special method was developed by modifying the standard method DIN EN ISO 14851 "Determination of the ultimate aerobic biodegradability of plastic materials in an aqueous medium – Method by measuring the oxygen demand in a closed respirometer".

 The challenge was that various investigations, including strength, were to be carried out after storage.
 Due to these follow-up tests, the standard procedure had to be modified.
 Among other things, it was necessary to increase the volume of the medium and thus significantly enlarge the experimental setup.

 Activated sludge from a municipal wastewater treatment plant was used as the inoculum.
 The entire experiment was carried out on an interdisciplinary basis in close and constructive coordination between the client, biologists and test personnel.
 The method developed allows the influence of microbiological action on textile materials to be described very well by follow-up tests, especially with regard to the practical properties required.

 Equipped for any weather – New weathering device (Xenotest Beta)